grantmacken/xqerl-webapp/README.md

 # xqerl-webapp
 maybe a template for a xQuery webapp projects using xqerl, but just now an experiment

+#WIP!

+All text a work in progress.
+Be warned I make lots of typos

 ## Containers And Container Volumes

 1. nginx as a *cache*, *proxy*, and *static file* server